Skip to main content

 Identifying Your Customer Acquisition Costs

 To gauge the effectiveness and ROI of your customer acquisition tactics, you need to know your cost of customer acquisition (COCA).
-There are different ways of doing this, but the simplest way is to divide the investment you made in customer acquisition tactics by the number of customers earned (within a 1-year period, for example).
+There are different ways to do this, but the simplest is to divide the investment you made in customer acquisition tactics by the number of customers you earned (within a 1-year period, for example).

 You can also calculate your customer acquisition cost on a per campaign basis

 For example, let’s say you ran a Month of May Mother’s Day Sale.
-You would divide the total investment you made promoting the sale by the number of customers (or transactions) your shop made within the month of May.
+You would divide the total investment you made in promoting the sale by the number of customers (or transactions) your shop had in May.

-• It surrounds a specific promotion or campaign end-date.
+• It surrounds a specific end-date for a promotion or campaign.

-• Customers are required to use a campaign-specific coupon or promotion code.
+• Customers must use a campaign-specific coupon or promotion code.

 • You have the technology and ability to track and separate unique customer purchases from repeat customer purchases.

-We advise customers to track both their cost of customer acquisition per campaign, as well as tracking their overall cost of customer acquisition per year.
-This is done by dividing the overall marketing budget invested per year with the number of new customers earned.
-Doing so will help you analyze which methods are most effective at promoting specific sales as well as overall brand awareness.
+We advise customers to track both their cost per customer acquisition per campaign and their overall cost per customer acquisition per year.
+This is done by dividing the overall marketing budget invested per year by the number of new customers earned.
+Doing so will help you analyze which methods are most effective at promoting specific sales and overall brand awareness.

-While new businesses can expect to see less return on investment (ROI) on their marketing costs to acquire new customers, as your business becomes more established, your average customer lifetime value should definitely outweigh your cost per new customer acquired.
+While new businesses can expect a lower return on investment (ROI) on marketing costs to acquire new customers, as your business becomes more established, your average customer lifetime value should definitely exceed your cost per new customer acquired.
 We’ll show you how to calculate both below:

 The Case for Customer Retention